EmmanuelDemey/codelab-elastic/step0/README.md

 # Step 0 - Start Elasticsearch / Kibana / Filebeat and the monitored application

-# Step 0 - Our Angular / NodeJS application

 Our application is based on a Front application using Angular and a NodeJS REST API.

 * In order to launch the demo app, you should run the following command